virtuozzo/cloudscripting-docs/docs/quick-start.md

 ## Running Examples

-In order to test the manifest examples presented above, you need to register at [http://app.cloudscripting.com/](http://app.cloudscripting.com/) first.
+In order to test the manifest examples presented above, you need to register at any Jelastic hosting providers at [https://jelastic.cloud//](https://jelastic.cloud//) first.
 Then, log in to your Jelastic account and perform the following operations:

 1. Copy an appropriate example and save it as a file with **.json** extension.